amantuladhar/LearnDockerKubernetes/content/02-docker-compose/05-Compose-Network.md

 ---
-category: Networking
+category: Compose Network
 ---
-# Docker Compose Networking
+# Compose Network

 * Networks are also easy concept, you won't learn anything new here.
 * But at the end you will be creating a app that talks with database to store its values.
 * And most of all database values will be persisted for multiple runs.

+---
 ## Setting Up Network
 * If you were paying attention to logs when we run our services, you saw that `docker-compose` creates a `default` network for us.
 * So all **services** defined on same file are already in same (default ) network.